-In the midst of all the uncertainty created by the Corona Virus, we are continuing to work as farmers – since we provide essential services, amid the government-imposed lockdown.
-Therefore, farmers now more than ever, should focus on key elements that should bolster their operations and help avoid mistakes.
+Amid all the uncertainty created by the Corona Virus, we are continuing to work as farmers – since we provide essential services, during the government-imposed lockdown.
+Therefore, farmers now more than ever, should focus on key elements that should bolster their operations and avoid mistakes.

 A common mistake that some farmers make is the inability to keep farm records.
-Granted, there are a million things that farmers need to prioritise on a daily basis to ensure the growth of their farms.
+Granted, there are a million things that farmers need to prioritise daily to ensure the growth of their farms.
 However, record-keeping needs to be put on top of that list as well.

 What is record-keeping?